-The Nebraska Medical Center has a robust surgical oncology program offering patients unique treatment options not available elsewhere.
+Nebraska Medicine has a robust surgical oncology program offering patients unique treatment options not available elsewhere.
 The program offers a comprehensive approach to cancer care with the largest number of fellowship-trained surgical oncologists in the Midwest.

-Several areas of surgical therapies are available at The Nebraska Medical Center
+Several areas of surgical therapies are available at Nebraska Medicine

 - Head and neck